 Editor, change the text at P49L14 as follows:

 The occupied bandwidth of a PPDU transmitted by a TXOP owner may be smaller than the occupied bandwidth of the last PPDU, if any, transmitted by the TXOP owner in the same TXOP.
-In this case, the PPDU that reduces the occupied bandwidth shall be an EDMG PPDU
+In this case, the PPDU that reduces the occupied bandwidth shall not be a non-EDMG PPDU for which the RXVECTOR of the PPDU indicates the estimated channel bandwidth but no other indication of the occupied channel bandwidth of non-EDMG PPDU is indicated.

+NOTE - The RXVECTOR of a PPDU sent in the non-EDMG duplicate mode of SC modulation class provides estimated channel bandwidth, but does not provide the occupied channel bandwidth indication.

 Reference: